james34602/EEL_VM/readme.md

 The core of EEL2 has many similarities to C but is distictly different.
 Some notable qualities of this language are:

-  - Variables do not need to be declared, are by default global, and are all double-precision floating point.
+  - Variables do not need to be declared, are by default global, and are all single-precision floating point.
   - Parentheses "(" and ")" can be used to clarify precidence, contain parameters for functions, and collect multiple statements into a single statement.
   - A semicolon ";" is used to separate statements from eachother (including within parentheses).
   - A virtual local address space of about 8 million words (queryable at runtime via [__memtop()](#func---memtop)) can be accessed via brackets "[" and "]".